knpuniversity/symfony4/knpu/ep1-stellar/flex-recipes.md

 ## Installing the Security Checker

 Let's install a new feature called the Symfony Security Checker.
-This is a *great* tool.... but... full disclosure: we're *mostly* installing it show of the *recipe* system.
+This is a *great* tool.... but... full disclosure: we're *mostly* installing it to show of the *recipe* system.
+Ooooo.
 Run:

 ```terminal
 git status